wp-plugins/anybackup/readme.txt

 == Screenshots ==

+* A backup running
-* A brand new install.
+* A backup finalizing
-* Your site, backing up.
+* Login screen
+* Showing a backup
+* Restoring a site

 == Docs & Support ==